-Come back of Island Of The Gods, complex debut album of Interchain on Hivern Discs, cosmic mutant 8″ on Mind Records, new In Flagranti label, old school breakbeat on Exo, Geena’s 12″ on his brand new label, lots of ‘holy grail’ reissues, Winnie The Pooh and Piglet samples on top of the industrial backgrounds and more highlights from this month.
+Come back of Island Of The Gods, complex debut album of Interchain on Hivern Discs, cosmic mutant 8″ on Mind Records, new In Flagranti label, old school breakbeat on Exo, Geena’s 12″ on his brand new label, lots of ‘holy grail’ reissues, Winnie The Pooh and Piglet samples on top of the industrial backgrounds and more highlights from February.

 Interchain – Plenum LP [Hivern Discs]